Ottawa-Autonomous-Vehicle-Group/OAV-Donkey-Env-Setup/README.md

 // Otherwise, just install tensorflow
 >conda install tensorflow keras

+// Install packages used by the Tawn's donkey project fork
 >conda install pillow docopt tornado requests python-socketio flask pandas  matplotlib scikit-learn

 // Go into your project directory and clone the donkey repository.
-Here, we're assuming you have a "projects" directory in your user home directory.
-In this example the project directory is called "donkey-tawn".
+Here, we're assuming you have a
+// "projects" directory in your user home directory.
+In this example the project directory is called
+// "donkey-tawn".
 Name this to whatever you want.

 >cd projects
 >git clone git@github.com:tawnkramer/donkey.git ./donkey-tawn